uprighted-learners/unit-3-class-gpa/readme.md

 ## Achieving

-In this lab, we will be creating software that can receive a series of grades as an Object and will return a weighted overall grade.
+In this exercise, we will be creating software that can receive a series of grades as an Object and will return a weighted overall grade.

 Your work will result in: